The teams of the future are working asynchronously. They're dispersed geographically, working remotely, and primarily connecting digitally.

 5) Share Information, Links, and References

-Whether you are sharing information or asking questions, be sure to include your resources.
+Whether you are sharing information or asking questions, be sure to include the resources you are using.
 Share details, links, and references.
 It always helps to link to what you are talking or asking about, and to provide supplementary information if you need someone else to make an informed decision and get back to you.

-The more direct and valid a link is, the better.
-Simply referencing a previous document may not be sufficient, so don't hesitate to re-link and attach files to ensure everyone has the necessary information to understand your messages and complete their work.
+A more direct and valid link is better.
+Relying solely on referencing a previous document may not be sufficient, so feel free to re-link and attach files to ensure everyone has the necessary information to understand your messages and complete their tasks.

-This will allow both you and your schedule-offset coworkers to work off of asynchronous messages and send actionable responses without the need for real-time chat in between.
+This enables you and your schedule-offset colleagues to communicate through asynchronous messages and send actionable responses without relying on real-time chat.

 6) Build Your Asynchronous Message as You Work